aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 }
 ```

-Now, we can restart our dev server:
+Now, you can restart our dev server:

 ```bash
 pnpm run start